mclaughlinliam3/NetTracer3D/source/installation.rst

     pip install nettracer3d

 The highest probability is that a version of a package you are running is not compatible with numpy version 2 and above.
 Please try upgrading/downgrading the incompatible packages as needed.
+I would generally not downgrade numpy below version 2.0, as it is the main workhorse when it comes to image processing in Python (sorry, OpenCV), and the 2.0 release made a lot of nice optimizations.
 This is generally done along the lines of:

 .. code-block:: bash